 |Max Leverage||Up to 50x in most contracts, see Margin Schedule|

 |Maturities||Perpetual, Monthly, Quarterly, Semiannual||Perpetual, Monthly, Quarterly, Semiannual||Perpetual, Monthly, Quarterly||Perpetual, Monthly, Quarterly||Perpetual, Monthly, Quarterly|

 Inverse futures just mean that the payoff structure for your position is non-linear.
 The P&L is calculated so that the profit on the collateral you use matches the denomination of the contract as price adjusts.

 For example, in Bitcoin-Dollar, because you are using Bitcoin as collateral and the contract is denominated in USD, as the price falls, the payout in Bitcoin has to be higher to match the Dollar value.
 This means that if the Bitcoin-Dollar price goes up 10% your payoff is 9.09% and if it goes down 10% your BTC payoff is 11.1%.

 Example Inverse Futures:

-You think that the price of bitcoin will increase against USD and buy 10,000 Bitcoin-Dollar Futures at 5,000 USD per bitcoin.
+You believe that the price of Bitcoin will increase against USD and buy 10,000 Bitcoin-Dollar Futures at 5,000 USD per Bitcoin.
 Every Futures has a contract size of 1 USD.
-The price of bitcoin actually increases and you are able to sell the Futures at 6,000.
+The price of Bitcoin actually increases and you are able to sell the Futures at 6,000.
 Your PnL is calculated as: